kowainik/typerep-map/README.md

 ## Benchmarks

-Tables below contain comparision with `DMap TypeRep` of `lookup` operation on structure with size `10^4`:
+Tables below contain comparision with `DMap TypeRep` of ten `lookup` operations on structure with size `10^4`:

 |                | ghc-8.2.2 | ghc-8.4.3 |